 For some, choosing RV camping in Michigan is a way to save money.
 One of the best ways to save money while RVing is to choose boondocking over paying for campgrounds.
 Fortunately, there are some good boondocking options in the state.

 Boondocking at the free campsites found in the national forests is one great way to go.
-One particularly good free Forest Service spot is Hovey Lake Campsites, where 4 or 5 campsites are available beside the lake.
-Drinking water and toilets are also available onsite, which is a major bonus.
+One particularly good free Forest Service spot is Hovey Lake Campsites, where four or five campsites are available beside the lake.
+Drinking water and toilets are also available onsite.

 Planning Your Itinerary